rogerkatona/portfolio/posts/simply-medical.md

 ## My approach to this project
 - Define the Information Architecture (IA)
 - Design Logo
-- Wireframe the pages and workflows based on IA
-- Review the wireframes and workflows with the business unit, and the development team
-- Design an interactive prototype from wireframes and workflows
-- Design pages with content provided by the business and data sourced from our DB
+- Design wireframes of the pages and workflows based on IA -- Review the wireframes and workflows with the business unit, and the development team -- Design an interactive prototype from wireframes and workflows -- Design pages with content provided by the business and data sourced from our DB
 - Deliver to the development team fully designed pages in an interactive prototype

 ---